 - Mares, an homage to the iconic women artists of 20th century flamenco.

 An enthusiastic instructor Kerensa teaches flamenco for both children and adults in San Francisco.
 She has been a guest instructor at international dance festivals in Barcelona, Madrid and Paris and at universities including St. Mary's College and the University of Wisconsin.

 Kerensa served on the Isadora Duncan Dance Awards Committee in 2013 and received an Individual Artist Commission from the San Francisco Arts Commission in 2016.
 She is the artistic director of the San Francisco Flamenco Dance Company (SFFDC).
-The SFFDC recently presented 'Mares' with guest artists from Spain at the Brava Theater in San Francisco.
+The SFFDC will present 5xLorca as part of the 2018 San Francisco International Arts Festival in May 2018.
 For more information about SFFDC please visit our website at www.sanfranciscoflamenco.com